Cholelithiasis

 - Cholecystokinin (CCK)-HIDA is specifically used to diagnose gallbladder dysmotility (biliary dyskinesia).

 - 10–30% of gallstones are radiopaque calcium or pigment-containing gallstones (visible on plain x-ray).
-A “porcelain gallbladder” is a calcified gallbladder (also visible by x-ray) that is associated with chronic cholecystitis and gallbladder cancer.
+A “porcelain gallbladder” is a calcified gallbladder (also visible by x-ray) associated with chronic cholecystitis and gallbladder cancer.

 Test Interpretation